KYOS

 KYOS (1480 AM) is a commercial radio station in Merced, California.
 The station is owned by the Stephens Media Group, through a subsidiary, SMG-Merced, LLC.
 KYOS airs a talk radio format on weekdays and plays oldies music on weekends.
+The offices are on West 19th Street in Merced.

 On February 29, 2016, KYOS was granted an FCC construction permit to move to a new site, decrease day power to 4,300 watts and decrease night power to 75 watts.
 It uses a single-tower non-directional antenna.
 The transmitter is on North Coffee Street in Merced, near California State Route 140 (Central Yosemite Highway).
 Programming is also heard on 250 watt FM translator K279BU at 107.3 MHz in Merced.

 Programming

-On weekdays, KYOS carries mostly nationally syndicated conservative talk shows.
-They include Rush Limbaugh, Glenn Beck, Sean Hannity and "Coast to Coast AM with George Noory" from Premiere Networks.
-Also heard are Mark Levin, Michael Savage and "America in the Morning" from Westwood One.
-The station is an affiliate of the Oakland Athletics Radio Network.
+Weekdays begin with a local hour of news at 6 a.m. with Casey Steed.
+After that, KYOS carries nationally syndicated conservative talk shows.
+They include The Glenn Beck Radio Program, The Dan Bongino Show, The Sean Hannity Show, The Mark Levin Show, The Chris Plante Show, The Guy Benson Show, Coast to Coast AM with George Noory, Ag Net and America in the Morning.
+Most hours begin with Townhall News.

 On weekends, the station mostly plays oldies music, including a Sunday morning replay of "American Top 40 with Casey Kasem" from the 1970s and 80s.
-Some hours begin with USA Radio News.